Fred Matiang'i: Relationship with the opposition

 Following his press briefing, officers from the Flying Squad picked up some individuals aligned to the opposition and some media personalities for questioning regarding their association with the swearing in of Raila Odinga the day before.
 The individuals picked up were Member of Parliament for Ruaraka TJ Kajwang, Miguna Miguna, Linus Kaikai and Larry Madowo.

+Presidential Ambition

+He is currently eyeing for the Presidential seat in 2027 general elections in Kenya.